vintagefilmography/Hawkeye2_frame_by_frame/README.md

 Reverses the motor rotation for film rewind.

 ## Operation
 Very straight forward.
-Here is a short video showing teh operation.
+Here is a short video showing the operation.
 https://photos.app.goo.gl/MLEgviiinpVREHCQA
-As teh video shows, plug teh power in for both the controller and the driver and then flip the ADV switch on until the projector is finished with teh film frame advance and at that point turn teh ADV switch off.
-Then, connect teh camera trigger and turn the camera on.
+As the video shows, plug the power in for both the controller and the driver and then flip the ADV switch on until the projector is finished with the film frame advance and at that point turn the ADV switch off.
+Then, connect the camera trigger and turn the camera on.
 Turn the RUn switch on the the camera will start capturing the farmes.
 If at any point the system starts goung out of sync you can resync it by using the ADV switch or alternatively, turn the ALG switch on and the hit the UP or DOWN button just once.
 The UP button makes the run shorter and the DOWN button makes it longer.

 ## Tuning the Stepper